weewx/weewx/docs_src/usersguide/running.md

 ## Running as a daemon

-For unattended operations it is best to have WeeWX run as a daemon, so that it is started automatically when the computer is rebooted.
+For unattended operations it is best to have WeeWX run as a daemon, so that it is started automatically when the computer starts up.

 If you installed WeeWX from DEB or RPM package, the daemon configuration is done automatically; the installer finishes with WeeWX running in the